 The belt tensioner holds the serpentine belt under tension; allowing it to grip the pulleys firmly enough to transmit the engine’s rotating force to the accessories.
-Usually, the belt tensioner is bolted to the front of the engine block or timing cover, and the belt tension is maintained by a spring-loaded lever which has a pulley that engages the belt.

 Older engines (and some newer ones) still used sliding adjustments on accessories to hold the belt under tension.
-The disadvantage there is that tension may have to be adjusted periodically to accommodate belt wear and any irregularities in pulley operation (and temperature) can result in varying tension.
+The disadvantage there is that tension may have to be adjusted periodically to accommodate belt wear, and any irregularities in pulley operation (and temperature) can result in varying tension.

-Cost Inclusions in Replacing a Belt Tensioner
+Cost Inclusions in Replacing a Serpentine Belt Tensioner

 For some examples of what a serpentine belt tensioner might cost to replace, assuming a labor rate of $100 an hour: